rissajeanne/lucene/README.md

 -   Once the server is running, check whether your index contains data.
-To do so, open a browser window and navigate to the URL 'http://localhost:8983/solr/.
+To do so, open a browser window and navigate to the URL `http://localhost:8983/solr/`.
 The browser should ask you for the user name and password you configured for your Solr web server.
 Once you entered your credentials, you should see a page with information about your SOLR-instance.
 In the left menu, you find a Core-Selector dropdown.
 After selecting the OJS Core, you will find details about the index content.
 The field 'numDocs' shows how many articles have actually been indexed.
-And the remaining XML can give you an idea whether title, abstract, full text, etc. have been correctly indexed.
+Remaining XML can give you an idea whether title, abstract, full text, etc. have been correctly indexed.

 If your index is incomplete then try the following steps:

-1)  Stop the Solr server executing the script \> plugins/generic/lucene/embedded/bin/stop.sh
+1)  Stop the Solr server executing the script

+> plugins/generic/lucene/embedded/bin/stop.sh

-2)  Completely delete the folder 'files/lucene
+2)  Completely delete the folder `files/lucene`

 3)  Execute the script